VerbaIntelligunturNihil/Recognizing-the-Speech-Emotions/README.md

 # Recognizing the Speech Emotions
  Recognizing the Speech Emotions
- Project uses libraries librosa, sondfile, Scikit-learn
+ Project uses libraries NumPy, librosa, soundfile, Scikit-learn
           and dataset using in the project